-Using the extensive educational, scientific and clinical resources at the University, a comprehensive series of pre and postdoctoral training opportunities in research areas is provided, directly related to oral health and diseases.
-These programs produce highly skilled and interactive scientists who are prepared to generate new knowledge and translate their discoveries to advances in the detection, prevention, treatment and cure of diseases and abnormalities of the oral and craniofacial complex.
+In response to a request from the National Institute for Dental and Craniofacial Research to provide Institutional Training for a Dental and Craniofacial Workforce, the University of Florida College of Dentistry has developed a Comprehensive Training Program in Oral Biology.
+This training grant is one of 15 awarded by NIDCR to US academic institutions.
+The UFCD program builds on over 25 years of successful training of basic and clinician scientists in oral health research.
+Using the extensive educational, scientific and clinical resources at the university, a comprehensive series of pre and post-doctoral training opportunities in research areas are provided, directly related to oral health and diseases.
+These programs produce highly skilled and interactive scientists prepared to generate new knowledge and translate their discoveries to advances in the detection, prevention, treatment and cure of diseases and abnormalities of the oral and craniofacial complex.

 Programs of Study